 Marimow was originally editor of the Inquirer from 2006 to 2010, when he was removed by then publisher Gregory Osberg, citing the need for an editor with digital experience.
 He was brought back in April 2012.

 Stan Wischnowski, who took over for Marimow during his absence, will become acting editor.

 "Basically, it's a decision I made," Hall said.
 "We were having some philosophical differences on decisions for the Inquirer and I decided to go a different way."

 Hall told me the decision was made at 11 a.m. today and that Marimow attended a 10:30 a.m. news meeting.
 Wischnowski, according to Hall, did not know he would take over the position until today.

 Hall would not comment on whether this decision had been in the works.
-He added that this decision was for the Inquirer only, and did not reflect the ownership.
+"It was my decision and it affects the inquirer, period," Hall said.

 I called Marimow but haven't heard back yet.
 Newsroom sources tell me he is going to fight the decision.